 hour glass icon

-You will NOT always feel this much pain.
+You will not always feel this much pain.

 broken heart icon